 Your privacy is important to us.
 At HOOPP, safeguarding the privacy of our members is a priority.
-We collect, use and disclose our members' personal information for the purpose of administering the Plan; this refers primarily to administering pension benefits and paying pensions after retirement.
-For more information on HOOPP's privacy practices, please visit hoopp.com/privacy and review HOOPP's Privacy Statement.
+We collect, use and disclose our members' personal information only for the purpose of administering the Plan; this refers primarily to administering pension benefits and paying pensions after retirement.
+For more information on HOOPP's privacy practices, please visit hoopp.com.

-This booklet contains summary information about the benefits in the HOOPP Plan Text in effect on April 1, 2021.
+This booklet contains summary information about the benefits in the HOOPP Plan Text in effect on April 1, 2025.
 You should not rely solely on the information in this booklet to make decisions about your pension.
 You can find more detailed information about the Plan in the HOOPP Plan Text, available at hoopp.com/plantext.
-In cases where the information provided in this booklet, by an employer or by any other source differs from that contained in the HOOPP Plan Text, the HOOPP Plan Text in effect at the relevant time will govern.
+In cases where the information provided in this booklet differs from that contained in the HOOPP Plan Text, the HOOPP Plan Text in effect at the relevant time will govern.